Rodrigo2118/IDMotor/README.md

 ### Importante: Este codigo esta basado en el trabajo de los desarrolladores mencionado abajo.
 Las aportaciones que realice se encuentran en los ultimos commits.
-Muchos estan en master por que no sabia ocupar git.
+Muchos estan en master por que no sabia ocupar git. / This code is based in the work mentioned below.
+I was not familliar with the git flow so all my commits were done directly to the master branch.
 ---
 ### **Notice:** SharpNEAT is currently undergoing a major refactor at [sharpneat-refactor](https://github.com/colgreen/sharpneat-refactor)